+- factors referenced herein under the section captioned "Risk Factors", including those set forth in the combined Annual Report on Form 10-K of Medical Properties and the Operating Partnership for the year ended December 31, 2017 and in any future filings with the SEC that are incorporated by reference in this prospectus; - U.S. (both national and local) and European (in particular, Germany, the United Kingdom, Spain and Italy) political, economic, business, real estate and other market conditions; - the competitive environment in which we operate; - · the execution of our business plan;

-- · factors referenced herein under the section captioned "Risk Factors;" - factors referenced in our most recent Annual Report on Form 10-K, as updated by our subsequent filings under the Exchange Act, including those set forth under the sections captioned "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and "Business;" - the possibility that the anticipated benefits from the Capella Healthcare, Inc. transactions, the Median Kliniken S.à r.l. transactions and our other recent transactions will take longer to realize than expected or will not be realized at all; - U.S. (both national and local) and European (in particular Germany, the United Kingdom, Spain and Italy) economic, business, real estate, and other market conditions; - the competitive environment in which we operate; - the execution of our business plan; - financing risks; - acquisition and development risks; - potential environmental contingencies and other liabilities; - other factors affecting the real estate industry generally or the healthcare real estate industry in particular; - our ability to maintain our status as a REIT for U.S. federal and state income tax purposes; - our ability to attract and retain qualified personnel; - · changes in foreign currency exchange rates; - U.S. (both federal and state) and European (in particular Germany, the United Kingdom, Spain and Italy) healthcare and other regulatory requirements; and - U.S. national and local economic conditions, as well as conditions in Europe and any other foreign jurisdictions where we own or will own healthcare facilities, which may have a negative effect on the following, among other things: - the financial condition of our tenants, our lenders, counterparties to our interest rate swaps and other hedged transactions and institutions that hold our cash balances, which may expose us to increased risks of default by these parties; - our ability to obtain equity or debt financing on attractive terms or at all, which may adversely impact our ability to pursue acquisition and development opportunities and refinance existing debt and our future interest expense; and - the value of our real estate assets, which may limit our ability to dispose of assets at attractive prices or obtain or maintain debt financing secured by our properties or on an unsecured basis.
+- financing risks, such as our ability to repay, refinance, restructure, or extend our indebtedness as it becomes due; - the risk that a condition to closing under the agreements governing any or all of our outstanding transactions that have not closed as of the date hereof may not be satisfied; - the possibility that the anticipated benefits from any or all of the transactions we enter into will take longer to realize than expected or will not be realized at all: - acquisition and development risks; - potential environmental contingencies and other liabilities; - adverse developments affecting the financial health of one or more of our tenants, including insolvency; - · other factors affecting the real estate industry generally or the healthcare real estate industry in particular; - · Medical Properties' ability to maintain its status as a REIT for U.S. federal and state income tax purposes; - our ability to attract and retain qualified personnel; - changes in foreign currency exchange rates; - U.S. (both federal and state) and European (in particular, Germany, the United Kingdom, Spain and Italy) healthcare and other regulatory requirements; and - U.S. national and local economic conditions, as well as conditions in Europe and any other foreign jurisdictions where we own or will own healthcare facilities, which may have a negative effect on the following, among other things: - the financial condition of our tenants, our lenders, or institutions that hold our cash balances, which may expose us to increased risks of default by these parties; - our ability to obtain equity or debt financing on attractive terms or at all, which may adversely impact our ability to pursue acquisition and development opportunities, our ability to refinance existing debt and our future interest expense; and - the value of our real estate assets, which may limit our ability to dispose of assets at attractive prices or obtain or maintain debt financing secured by our properties or on an unsecured basis.

-When we use the words "believe," "expect," "may," "potential," "anticipate," "estimate," "plan," "will," "could," "intend" or similar expressions, we are identifying forward-looking statements.
+When we use the words "believe", "expect", "may", "potential", "anticipate", "estimate", "plan", "will", "could", "intend" or similar expressions, we are identifying forward-looking statements.
 You should not place undue reliance on these forward-looking statements.

-Except as required by law, we disclaim any obligation to update such statements or to publicly announce the result of any revisions to any of the forward-looking statements contained in this prospectus to reflect future events or developments.
+Except as required by law, we disclaim any obligation to update such statements or to publicly announce the result of any revisions to any of the forward-looking statements contained in this prospectus, any accompanying prospectus supplement, any documents we incorporate by reference herein and/or therein or any free writing prospectus we authorize to be delivered to you to reflect future events or developments.